USANA Health Sciences: Leadership

-In 2007, Usana faced repeated controversy after members of its board of directors, medical advisory board and several of its executives had made false statements regarding their qualifications including education and licenses.
+In 2007, USANA faced repeated controversy after members of its board of directors, medical advisory board and several of its executives made false statements regarding their qualifications, including education and licenses.

-Founder Myron Wentz was the company's chief executive officer from 1992 until 2008 when his son, Dave Wentz, succeeded him after working in positions such as president, executive vice president and senior vice president of strategic development.
-In 2015, Usana announced that the chief executive officer role would be divided between Wentz and Kevin Guest with the former taking global operations and for the latter, field development and sales.
+Founder Myron Wentz was the company's chief executive officer from 1992 until 2008, when his son, Dave Wentz, succeeded him after working in positions such as president, executive vice president, and senior vice president of strategic development.
+In 2015, USANA announced that the chief executive officer role would be divided between Wentz and Kevin Guest, with the former taking global operations and the latter, field development and sales.
 Guest was appointed the sole chief executive officer in November 2016.

 Operations

-Usana, a multilevel marketing company, sells its products primarily via non-employee distributors known as sales "associates" as well as via the Internet.
+USANA, a multilevel marketing company, sells its products primarily through non-employee Brand Partners, as well as through the Internet.
 The firm's 2010 income disclosure statement defines "associates" as those who are actively building a business, acting as wholesale buyers, or are new distributors.
-The firm's 2009 SEC 10-K filing draws a distinction between associates and preferred customers.
-Associates are independent distributors of Usana products who also purchase their products for personal use.
-Preferred customers may purchase products, at wholesale prices, strictly for personal use and are not permitted to resell or to distribute.
+The firm's 2009 SEC 10-K filing distinguishes between associates and preferred customers.
+Associates are independent distributors of USANA products and also purchase them for personal use.
+Preferred customers may purchase products at wholesale prices strictly for personal use and are not permitted to resell or distribute them.
 As of July 2011, the firm had 222,000 active Associates and 68,000 preferred customers.
+It manufactured 90% of its products at the Salt Lake City headquarters, which produced more than 22 million tablets each week.

 Associates may be eligible to receive commissions based on their own product sales as well as through sales made by any new distributors they recruit.
-According to documentation from Usana corporate, 87 percent of associates fail to make enough from commissions to recover the cost of their qualifying purchases with 67 percent of all associates making no commission; 72.2 percent of the company's commissions are earned by the top 2.31 percent of associates.
-According to a 2011 article published by the Salt Lake City Tribune, the firm's FY09 income disclosure statement indicated that the average yearly income of the company's 165,710 associates, which includes those just starting out, was $617, while the "top-of-the-pyramid distributors earn an average of $857,865 annually".
+According to documentation from USANA corporate, 87 percent of associates fail to make enough from commissions to recover the cost of their qualifying purchases with 67 percent of all associates making no commission; the top 2.31 percent of associates earns 72.2 percent of the company's commissions.
+According to a 2011 article published by the Salt Lake City Tribune, the firm's FY09 income disclosure statement indicated that the average yearly income of the company's 165,710 associates, which includes those just starting, was $617, while the "top-of-the-pyramid distributors earn an average of $857,865 annually".

+USANA sells nutritional, personal care, and food products through Brand Partners and online channels.

+USANA classifies Brand Partners and Preferred Customers in its core nutritional business as active customers.
+There were 387,000 active customers as of January 2026.
+In 2025, Brand Partners and Preferred Customers each made up about half of all active customers.